One of my meditation students recently asked me, “Should you meditate after eating?”

 We know from science (and from life) that our mood changes when we are hungry and when we are full.
 These mood changes can affect the nature of our meditation and can either make it better or worse, depending on the individual and their reason for meditating.

-One reason why you should meditate on an empty stomach is that you may notice stress and anxiety, and your meditation might not be as relaxing.
+One reason why you should not meditate on an empty stomach is that you may notice stress and anxiety, and your meditation might not be as relaxing.

 When we are hungry our focus increases.
-This might sound like it would help with meditation, because meditation is entirely about focusing.
+And that might sound like it would help with meditation, because meditation is entirely about focusing.
 However, when you’re hungry your focus changes in a specific way: your mind focuses entirely on finding food.
 This means you will be less likely to focus on meditating, which will make your meditation less effective.

 For these reasons, the only time I would say that you should meditate on an empty stomach is if you are intentionally training your mind to be less reactive to physiological stress.
 And this should only be the case if you are an advanced practitioner.